mA4rK0/MERN-Stack-Setup/README.md

-This is a setup for MERN stack.
+This is a setup for the MERN stack.
 MERN :
 1. MongoDB
 2. Express.js